haesleinhuepf/BioImageAnalysisNotebooks/docs/intro.md

 ## Related works

 This is not the first collection of Python Jupyter notebooks and teaching materials focusing on Bio-image Analysis and related fields.
-There are other amazing resources, where also we learnt from.
-Additionally, we also produced materials before which are available online and will certainly overlap with this Juypter book.
+There are other amazing resources, where also we learned from.
+Additionally, we also produced materials before which are available online and will certainly overlap with this Jupyter book.

 ### Written resources
 For the readers who prefer written tutorials and executable Python Jupyter notebooks, the following list of resources might be of interest.